What is the DNP to PhD Pathway option?

 Where will the DNP to PhD pathway be offered?

 The DNP to PhD pathway courses can be taken at any campus location that is offering doctoral nursing courses.
 Currently, we anticipate DNP to PhD pathway courses will be available in Indiana and at the Dixon University Center in Harrisburg.
-The next DNP to PhD cohort will begin at the Dixon University Center in Harrisburg in summer 2019.
+We also anticipate offering classes at IUP’s Pittsburgh East campus location.

 How often will I attend classes on campus?